to-ton/One-STI/README.md

 One STI Student Portal Mod v.1.0

 # Description
-## Unlocked hidden grades for unsettled accounts.🔓
+This is modded application of ONE STI for student portal with unlocked features for hidden grades on unsettled accounts.🔓

 *screenshots:*
 <img src=screenshot.png></img>